afoteygh/afoteygh.github.io/README.md

 ## Welcome to my GitHub Page

+This page is where i document all the projects i am currently working on or thinking about working on..
+This site is also todo list for me just so that i can hold myself accountable.

+#Projects Completed
+1. Setup

+#Upcoming Projects (I may create Youtube vidoes of my experience)
+1. Learn how to use Twitter for OSINT
+2. Learn how to use instagram for OSINT
+3. Learn how to find info on phone numbers using PhoneInfoga
+4. Learn how to find social media accounts using Sherlok
+5. Install 'Free' Cloud phone System using AWS and 3CX
+6. Learn how Secure Docker
+7. Learn how phypmyAdmin
+8. Learn how to secure Apache2
+9. Learn how to securie Nginx

+_Motivation for these are from Networkchuk and  HackerSploit_

+a checklist of

 You can use the [editor on GitHub](https://github.com/afoteygh/afoteygh.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.